KiraYamato94/LasMonjas/README.md

 - Mechanic can't fix O2 sabotage since it affects the players individually.
 - Time traveler's rewind makes the players go back to the central area on both floors instead going back in time.
 - Welder can't seal central vents or the one-way vent + its exit.
-- Spiritualist revive point is fixed to Medbey on the upper floor and security on the lower one, instead the body's location.
+- Spiritualist and Necromancer revive point is fixed to Medbey on the upper floor and security on the lower one, instead the body's location.
 - Vigilant can't put extra cameras, only check them remotely.
+- Puppeteer has a visual bug, if you're transformed into other player and get out of a vent, the hat (if it's adaptative) goes back to its original color, but its only a visual bug for the Puppeteer player, meaning other players still see the correct hat color.
+- Archer only gets aim assist for the players on the same floor as him.
+- Ninja can't use Ninja Time if his target is on the other floor.
+- Puppeteer initial transform position gets replaced by Medbey on the upper floor and security on the lower one.
 - All gamemodes use both floors, there's two revive points based on the player's floor and central vents can't be used.

 -----------------------